 Kruisin' Kittitas Car Show and Burnouts

-Kittitas County is revving up this summer for the 19th annual Kruisin’ Kittitas Burnouts & Car Show on Main Street in Kittitas, WA.
-On Saturday, August 19, 2023, visit downtown for a parade filled with classic cars— watch awesome burnouts – and so much more!
+Kittitas County is revving up this summer for the 20th annual Kruisin’ Kittitas Burnouts & Car Show on Main Street in Kittitas, WA.
+On Saturday, August 17, 2024, visit downtown filled with classic cars— watch awesome burnouts – and so much more!
 This event is hosted by the Kittitas County Chamber of Commerce.

 Registration